-The members reviewed the CAG meeting #20 minutes.
+The members reviewed the CAG meeting #21 minutes.

-PLS Updates & Express of Interest for Patient Partners

-Sometimes.quickly
+Outreach - CAG: Dave de Bold led the meeting

+A discussion to draw reflections from interpreters regarding the enabling environment they provide to ensure Provincial Language Services (PLS) is able to ensure equitable and accessible healthcare services across the province.
+Open ended discussion on a variety of topics, as suggested below.

+What do you think we are doing well to ensure equitable access to healthcare through language services?

+The establishment of VRI devices in ER has been successful.
+Also, the relationship between interpreting with paramedics and ambulatory services has been positive.

+Great improvements for Deaf-Blind patients with respect to intervenors.
+Sometimes interpreters are awkward working with Deaf-Blind people and as a result the communication has been slow.
+On the other hand, there are some interpreters who pick up quickly on how to provide services as an intervenor or pro-tactile interpreting.
+This gives the Deaf-Blind individuals more opportunities to access what they need.
+Deaf interpreters who work as an intervenor and understand pro-tactile interpreting helps a lot.

 CART services, although still quite new, is being recognized as a great tool for treating Hard of Hearing people.
 It is expected to be utilized more and expand its service areas in the future.

 Healthcare is focused on a patient-centered approach.
 If you could change or adjust something, thinking about how you are served now, what would the areas be?

+Some HCPs still do not understand the struggles of DDBHH and they need to be educated.
+Seniors in the community are not aware about the positive changes taking place as many do not have access to technology.
+Measures such as in-person approach need to be taken to keep them in the loop.

 Sometimes deaf patients at end of life are not provided interpreters when they come in for care.
 If the service area is full funded by Island Health, they can get an interpreter through MIS.
 Interpreting services are not covered if Island Health funds partially or if it is privately funded.

-There needs to be a clarification through PLS of what areas are covered with the Wellbeing program, probably a video or document.
+There needs to be a clarification through PLS of what service eligibility areas are covered with the Wellbeing program, probably a video or document.

 PLS: The PLS website lists service eligibility but it is difficult to comprehend.
 Thus, PLS is currently collecting information to figure what model should be used to represent the information to the community.